There are conflicting definitions for what counts as a true PEGOT.

 1995 – Serving in Silence: The Margarethe Cammermeyer Story.

-Marvin Hamlisch was an American composer and conductor.
+Marvin Hamlisch was an American composer and conductor who became one of the rare artists to complete the EGOT.

-He received four Emmy Awards, four Grammy Awards, three Academy Awards and a Tony Award.
+Over his career he received four Emmys, four Grammys, three Academy Awards and a Tony Award.

 Pulitzer Prize: